Fix Zero-Click SEO When Clicks Drop

 Rule 1 - You must be the source, not just a page

-To be cited, your content must be clear enough for an AI model to extract a direct, accurate answer.
-That requires structured data, FAQ schema, and answer-first formatting — not just keyword relevance.
+To be considered as a source, your content must be clear enough for an answer system to extract a direct, accurate answer.
+That requires helpful visible content, supported structured data, entity clarity, and answer-first formatting - not just keyword relevance.

 Rule 3 - Authority beats optimization